madskjeldgaard/raspberry-pi-pico-usbmidi-platformio-template/README.md

 Best of all though?
 You can upload to the board without having to plug/unplug the device while pressing the boot button.

+## Features

+- Platformio-based – easy to compile and upload, gets dependencies automatically
+- Has common libraries set up:
+  - Bounce2 for debouncing button presses
+  - ResponsiveAnalogRead for smoother readings of analog voltages / potentiometers
+  - Adafruit MIDI library
+  - TINYUSB for USB Midi
+- C++17, allowing a lot of modern C++ tricks.
+- VSCode tasks are included making building easy in VSCode and in NeoVim (using the Overseer plugin)

 ## Dependencies

 You need to have platformio installed to make use of this.
 I prefer using the command line version.